maresb/airy-wave/README.md

 The movement of water that takes place under the wave's surface explains why water depth is such an important factor in determining wave velocity.

+The elliptical motion of individual water particles may be familiar to those who have snorkeled in shallow water.

 ## [Click here for the interactive animation](https://maresb.github.io/airy-wave/)

 ## Mathematical details